 The Center for Academic Advising and Psychological Counseling provides confidential individual counseling and support, training and workshops.
 The staff includes licensed psychological psychotherapists as well as counseling psychologists in training.
 The counselor takes reasonable steps to establish and maintain the confidentiality of information arising from service delivery.

 Contact Counseling and Psychological Services for further information.

-For its own postdoctoral fellows as well as doctoral candidates of its member programs, the DRS also offers the opportunity for a first professional conflict coaching session at reduced cost (30,-€ contribution toward expenses).
+For its DRS postdoctoral fellows as well as other doctoral candidates, DRS also offers the opportunity for a first professional conflict coaching session at reduced cost (30,-€ contribution toward expenses).
+Priority is given to members of DRS doctoral programs.
 To make use of this service, please send a request to email@example.com with the subject "conflict coaching" and briefly outline the kind of conflict (supervision, publication, teaching, or the like) you are experiencing.
 The DRS will then connect you with our professional conflict coach.

 Should you experience any other kind of conflict that is not covered by the above, please don't hesitate to contact the team of Dahlem Research School at firstname.lastname@example.org.